-What good is a user onboarding tool if it doesn’t prove that it gets the job done?
-Analytics is a big part of the user adoption process, and Toonimo not qualifying for good analytic support is just a big letdown.
+What good is a user onboarding tool, if it doesn’t prove that it gets the job done?
+Having access to a comprehensive analytics dashboard is a big part of the user adoption process, and Toonimo not qualifying for good analytic support is just a big let down.
 Along with paying for Toonimo, to get the best results, you would have to pay for another metrics tool.

 4- The Visualization is Not Sophisticated

 Since Toonimo mainly focuses on voiceovers and audio support, their visual materials fall short beside this.
 For people who are really not good with listening, the product tour will be a big disappointment.

 Now that you know what Toonimo is, what it’s used for, and the main challenges you encounter when using it, we can dive straight into the alternatives.